denoland/docs/runtime/manual/tools/test.md

     Require that remote dependencies are already cached

 - `--location <HREF>`
-    Value of 'globalThis.location' used by some web APIs
+    Value of `globalThis.location` used by some web APIs

 - `--v8-flags[=<v8-flags>...]`
     To see a list of all available flags use `--v8-flags=--help`.
 Any flags set with this flag are appended after the `DENO_V8_FLAGS` environmental variable